-To submit to every financial control which the allied powers deem necessary for the punctual execution of this reform.
-To submit-should it not be able to convince the control organs that it has done everything possible to execute these financial reforms-to all decisions unanimously adopted by financial reforms-to all decisions unanimously adopted by the allied powers, including the confiscation of income and property in Germany and the military occupation of German territory beyond the zone at present occupied.
+To submit to every financial control which the allied powers

+deem necessary for the punctual execution of this reform.
+3. To submit-should it not be able to convince the control organs that it has done everything possible to execute these financial reforms-to all decisions unanimously adopted by the allied powers, including the confiscation of income and property in Germany and the military occupation of German territory beyond the zone at present occupied.